U.S. Department of Transportation

 The Investment and Economic Analysis Team plans and conducts a program of studies that assess the condition and performance of our nation's highways, bridges, and transit facilities, and provides insight into the implications of various alternative funding scenarios.
-A blend of expertise in engineering and economics enables this team to break ne1 ground, researching and developing the tools used to conduct these studies assistance to the Federal Highway Administration.
+A blend of expertise in engineering and economics enables this team to break new ground, researching and developing the tools used to conduct these studies to assist the Federal Highway Administration (FHWA)leadership.

 Vision: Lead the Federal Highway Administration in the development of effective transportation legislation and policies.